 Why one box choice can change shipment costs

 One box choice can change shipment costs because dimensions affect DIM weight, handling risk, and service eligibility.
-Saving a few seconds at packing can cost much more later if the bigger box pushes the shipment into a more expensive category.
+Saving a few seconds at packing can cost much more later.
+A bigger box can push the shipment into a more expensive category.

 DIM vs Additional Handling vs Oversize (quick compare)